 The bulk of my professional experience has been on the radio show and podcast BackStory, first as an associate producer and then as senior producer.
 I've managed every aspect of the production, a ten person staff, completely overhauled the production schedule and got the show on Panoply.fm's podcast network.

 I currently live and work in the DC metro area.

 Available For: Commentary/editorials, Consulting, Documentary production, Field Recording, Grant Writing, Interviewing, Mentoring, News Reporting, Post production, Program development, Promotion and Marketing, Public Radio, Sound Editing and Mixing, Tape Syncs

-Equipment: Adobe Audition, DAT Recorders, Final Cut Pro, FTP, ISDN etc, Minidisk Recorders, Pro Tools, Recording Studio, Specialized mics
+Equipment: FTP, ISDN etc, Hard Disc/Flash recorder, Minidisk Recorders, Other, Pro Tools, Recording Studio, Specialized mics

 Professional Media Experience: Audio Art, Editorial work, Multimedia production, Podcasting, Radio Documentary, Radio Drama, Slideshow production, Social media strategy